Chichi126/reddit_kafka_spark/README.md

 ## Project Overview

-This project streams data from a Kafka topic to a MongoDB database using Apache Spark.
-The streaming data is ingested, processed, and stored in MongoDB, where it is verified and accessed for analytics or downstream applications.
+This project uses Apache Spark to stream data from a Kafka topic to a MongoDB database.
+The streaming data is ingested, processed, and stored in MongoDB, verified and accessed for analytics or downstream applications.

 Docker Compose is used to manage and deploy all the required services in a streamlined manner

 ## Step 1: Prerequisites